An article about the Best Things to Do and See in San Ignacio, Belize including the ATM Cave, river tubing and much more.

 Considered as the heartland of the Belizean Mayan World, San Ignacio has its fair share of cultural and adventure attractions, even for those who travel with a tight budget.

-Here are some of my favorite things to do in Belize.
+Here are some of my favorite things to do and see in San Ignacio, Belize.

 Probably the number one cultural adventure of Belize is this ancient cave located one hour away from town.